wrattler/wrattler-design/data-store/data-store.md

 Finally, implementations simply fail to respect the above formalism in several regards.
 The following two differences are well-known.
-A relation is, as the definition says, a set; however, many implementations model relations as a bag (that is, alowing duplicate elements).
+A relation is, as the definition says, a set; however, many implementations model relations as a bag (that is, allowing duplicate elements).
 Implementations also adduce a “special” value, denoted `NULL`, which is allowed in any position in any predicate.
 The semantics of this value are confusing.
 Sometimes its intended interpretation is to indicate a violation of the closed-world assumption: that there does exist